iotaledger/wasp/clients/apiclient/docs/RequestsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiWaitForTransactionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiWaitForRequestRequest struct via the builder pattern

 Name | Type | Description  | Notes